ckessler2/SAIV_2025_Alsomitra/README.md

 Alsomitra_Control_Simulation("Baseline.onnx","PID Controller","false")
 ```

+This generates a plot of simulation traces which should follow the target trajectory, and a data file in csv and MAT formats (Training_Data.csv and Training_Data.mat)

 # Part 2 - Training NN in Python

 # Part 3 - Running inference / simulations in MATLAB